Opentrons/Protocols/protocols/00f7b1_part9/README.md

 ## Categories
-* Broad Category
+* NGS Library Prep
-	* Specific Category
+	* NEBNext Ultra II Directional RNA Library Prep Kit for Illumina

 ## Description
-This protocol does stuff!
+This protocol adds barcode primers and master mix to samples to prepare for PCR enrichment as outlined in the NEBNext Ultra II Directional RNA Library Prep Kit

 ### Modules